 It’s best to avoid dairy altogether.
 Soy milk and/or soy-based formula can be used in lieu of cow’s milk or cow’s milk formula.
-As baby gets older, he may be able to tolerate small amounts of dairy.
-If not, he can always take lactase tablets — basically, artificial lactase — with meals to help him or her digest dairy.
+As baby gets older, he or she may be able to tolerate small amounts of dairy.
+If not, you can always put lactase drops—basically, artificial lactase—in baby's meals to help him or her digest dairy.
 Ask your doctor which are the best ones to use.

 What can I do to prevent my baby from getting lactose intolerance?

 You really can’t do anything to keep baby from getting lactose intolerance.
 But you can learn how to manage it to prevent its symptoms.